 Step 2.
 In the router’s dashboard, click Applications and Gaming tab, then choose from Port Range Forwarding or Single Port Forwarding.
 Fill up the required fields.

 Step 3.
-Provide name of the program in the Application Name box.
+Provide the name of the program in the Application Name box.
 It doesn’t matter what you put in this box; it has to be something that will remind you that these ports are being forwarded.

 a.
-If you are forwarding a single port, enter the port number in External Port and Internal Port boxes.
+If you are forwarding a single port, enter the port number in the External Port and Internal Port boxes.

 b.
 If you are forwarding a range of ports, input the lowest number of that range into the Start box.
 Input the highest number of that range into the end box.